Ann Shulman, President

-Steve’s dedication, vision and ingenuity have been recognized with awards and fellowships, including a Gerbode Foundation Fellowship, a Stanford University Sloan Fellowship for Non-Profit Management, a Presidio Institute Fellowship and the Robert Rodale Environment Award.
-In addition, he was profiled in the PBS show “The Visionaries” that honors innovative nonprofit leaders.
+Steve’s dedication, vision and ingenuity have been recognized with awards including a Gerbode Foundation Fellowship, a Stanford University Sloan Fellowship in Non-Profit Management, and the Robert Rodale Environment Award.
+In addition, he was profiled in the PBS show “The Visionaries” that honors innovative non-profit leaders.

 Steve has a Master’s degree in Management from Stanford University’s Graduate School of Business, a law degree from U.C.
 Berkeley, a Master’s in Education from The George Washington University, and a Bachelor’s degree in Public and International Affairs from Princeton University where he graduated as a Woodrow Wilson Scholar.